 October 2022 Fellow

-Kendra Fox-Davis is a Levy Fellow during the week of October 24, 2022.
-Fox-Davis, a racial and gender justice advocate who currently serves as Chief Program Officer of the Rosenberg Foundation, will deliver her public lecture, "We Won't Break Our Souls: Public Interest Lawyering for Healing and Liberation," on October 24.
-As part of the Epstein Program’s focus this year on “the future of public interest lawyering,” her lecture will address core struggles for many new lawyers – sustainability, healing, and liberation in legal practice.
+Kendra Fox-Davis was a Levy Fellow during the week of October 24, 2022.
+Fox-Davis, a racial and gender justice advocate who currently serves as Chief Program Officer of the Rosenberg Foundation, spoke on "We Won't Break Our Souls: Public Interest Lawyering for Healing and Liberation."

 Kendra Fox-Davis, UCLA Law '06 and a proud graduate of both the Epstein Program and CRS, is a long-time racial and gender justice advocate whose work spans pre-eminent civil rights advocacy groups and enforcement agencies.
 She has previously worked for the University of California Office of the President in protecting the rights of sexual violence survivors, the U.S. Department of Education's Office for Civil Rights in enforcing federal laws against race and sex-based harassment and discrimination, and the Lawyers' Committee for Civil Rights of the San Francisco Bay Area in challenging discriminatory police practices.